How PingPuffin's Monitoring System Works

 - Direct email notifications

-- Contains: Site name, status, error message, timestamp
+- Contains: site name, status, error message, timestamp, and link to dashboard

 Slack